 Diphenhydramine, the same as most antihistamine medications, must not be used in:

 - Cats allergic or sensitive to the active ingredient

 - Cats receiving meds with known drug interactions

 On the other hand, Benadryl needs to be used with extra caution and under the vet’s close monitoring in:

-- Cats with heart disease and high blood pressure
+- Cats with heart disease, hyperthyroidism, and/or high blood pressure

-- Cats diagnosed with different forms of glaucoma
+- Cats diagnosed with specific forms of glaucoma

 Benadryl Dosage for Cats

 Benadryl is available in various forms – tablets, gel capsules, liquid, and spray.
 The gel capsules should be avoided for pets because they often contain potentially harmful ingredients.
-Perhaps the easiest way to give your cat Benadryl is to search for a compounding pharmacy and ask them to add a cat-friendly flavor/odor (for example, chicken).
+Perhaps the safest way to give your cat Benadryl is to search for a veterinary compounding pharmacy and ask them to add a cat-friendly flavor/odor, such as chicken.

-If you accidentally miss a Benadryl dose, you have two options – give it to your cat as soon as you remember or skip it completely and then continue with the scheduled dosing.
-Regardless of what you decide, do not double up the next dose as a compensation form.
+If you accidentally miss a Benadryl dose, you have two options: 1.
+Give it to your cat as soon as you remember, or 2.
+Skip it completely and then continue with the scheduled dosing.
+Regardless of what you decide, do not double up on the next dose.

-Giving your cat too much Benadryl can have severe consequences and may even result in an antihistamine overdose.
-A cat with such an overdose requires urgent veterinary help and is likely to exhibit the following signs and symptoms.
+Giving your cat too much Benadryl can have severe consequences and may result in an antihistamine overdose.
+A cat with an overdose requires urgent veterinary help and is likely to exhibit the following signs and symptoms: